1745 English cricket season: Matches with unknown results

-Other events
+Other events by date

-On 10 May, the Ipswich Journal reported that: "All lovers of Cricket are hereby desired to meet at Gray's Coffee House (in Norwich) on Friday 17th inst. at 6 pm to settle rules for that manly diversion".
+Friday, 10 May.
+The Ipswich Journal reported that: 'All lovers of Cricket are hereby desired to meet at Gray's Coffee House (in Norwich) on Friday 17th inst. at 6 pm to settle rules for that manly diversion'.
+The meeting may have been to discuss the (new?) version of the Laws of Cricket which had been published the previous year.
 The report is the earliest known mention of cricket in the county of Norfolk.

-A ladies match took place on Gosden Common, near Guildford, between "XI Maids of Bramley" and "XI Maids of Hambledon" on 26 July.
-The players dressed in white but the Hambledon team wore red ribbons on their heads and the Bramley team wore blue ribbons.
-A return match was played on 6 August.
+Friday, 26 July.
+A ladies match took place on Gosden Common, near Guildford, between 'XI Maids of Bramley' and 'XI Maids of Hambledon'.
+They all dressed in white but the Hambledon lasses wore red ribbons on their heads and the Bramley lasses wore blue.
+This is Hambledon near Godalming in Surrey, incidentally.
+Bramley is another Surrey village, also close to Godalming.
+A further report says the ladies played a return match at Hambledon, Surrey on Tues 6 August.

+Saturday, 28 September.
+Hills of Kent v Dales of Kent.
+This match was originally arranged for Monday, 23 September, and it was stated to have been the third between these teams, each having previously won once.
+In one report, the venue was given as Mr Smith's, a possible reference to George Smith, who was the keeper of the Artillery Ground.
+The result is unknown.